igw-ted/d3-simple-gauge/README.md

 2. In the root of the project, get the resources needed via NPM:
 `npm install`

-3. Start the live development server:
+3. From the root directory, start the live development server:
 `node_modules/.bin/live-server`

 4. The development server runs at port 8080: